jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

   searching for "`role:some-server`"
 * Repeated resources across multiple orthogonal recipes
 * Plaintext secrets in attributes or data bag items

+Cookbook development is a wide and varied topic, so there are many other patterns to consider, but these are the ones most relevant to the refactored cookbook.

 ## Composing URLs